Shock collar: Steiss et al. study (2007)

-Steiss, et al., conducted a four-week study of adult shelter dogs’ physiological and behavioral responses to bark control collars.
+Steiss, et al., conducted a four-week study of adult shelter dogs' physiological and behavioral responses to bark control collars.
 Plasma cortisol was used as the stress measure.
 Dogs were randomly assigned to either a shock collar, a spray collar, or a dummy collar (control group).
 Dogs that were known to bark at an unfamiliar dog were used for the study.
 Test conditions involved presentation of an unfamiliar dog.
 Dogs wore activated collars for period of 30 minutes per day for three days in two consecutive weeks.
 The amount of barking was significantly reduced starting on the second day with both the spray and shock collars.
 There was no significant difference in effect between the two collar types.
 The treatment group dogs showed a mild yet statistically significant increase in blood cortisol level (an indicator of stress) only on the first day of wearing the collars (as compared to the Control Group.)
 At the conclusion of the study, Dr. Steiss and her team concluded that "In the present study, with dogs wearing bark control collars intermittently over a 2-week period, the collars effectively deterred barking without statistically significant elevations in plasma cortisol, compared to controls, at any of the time points measured."

+The 2017 Ziv meta-study found that the study had a significant flaw in that the "lack of statistical significance was probably due to the small sample sizes (i.e., 6-8 dogs in each of three groups).
+Statistical analyses in future studies should make sure to report effect sizes in addition to null-hypothesis testing."